 Most likely, none of the apps in this list will make you a millionaire overnight with no effort.

-While many people use the word “passive income” to describe a wide spectrum of potential revenue sources, in this article, we’ll stick to apps that can generate extra income from activities you’re presumably already doing on a regular basis (creating, driving, shopping, using your phone, etc.)
+While many people use the word “passive income” to describe a wide spectrum of potential revenue sources, in this article, we’ll stick to apps that to make money on the side from activities you’re presumably already doing on a regular basis (creating, driving, shopping, using your phone, etc.)

 While not all of these passive income apps are 100% passive, they all require minimal work and, over time, can supplement your income very nicely.

-The best passive income apps to make extra cash on the side:
+The best passive income apps to start earning extra cash

 One of the quickest and easiest ways to make some extra money without a lot of extra time or effort is to take online surveys.